 Who will this affect?

-This will affect all residents across the country.
-However, each area is working out a local solution to support this, but ensuring that all areas could be joined up.
-This will ensure that no matter where you receive your health and social care, you can be assured that the care professional will have the most up to date information relating to your treatment.
+Currently all residents in Bolton are part of the Bolton Care Record and this means that no matter where you receive your health and social care, you can be assured that the care professional will have the most up to date information relating to your treatment.

 Who is responsible for the Bolton Care Record?